Mindfulness Attention Awareness ScaleAI Template IconToolbar IconShare Icon

 Step 3: Guide the client through the questionnaire

 Assist your client in completing the MAAS.
-Encourage them to think about their daily experiences and habits as they respond to each statement, enhancing their self-awareness.
+Encourage them to reflect on their daily experiences and habits as they respond to each statement, thereby enhancing their self-awareness.

 Step 4: Analyze the results